 Misclassification Cases

 FLSA litigation frequently involves statutory exemptions from the minimum wage and/or overtime requirements.
 In such cases, the employer is alleged to have “misclassified” employees as exempt from the FLSA.
 These cases often involve exemptions known as “white collar” exemptions, which include individuals employed in a bona fide executive, administrative, professional, or outside sales position.
 29 U.S.C. § 213(a)(1); 29 C.F.R. § 541.
 At one time courts consistently held that exemptions were to be narrowly construed against the employer.
 See, e.g., McDonnell v.
 City of Omaha, 999 F.2d 293, 295 (8th Cir.
 1993) (Employers must demonstrate that their employees fit “plainly and unmistakably within the exemption’s terms and spirit.”).
 This “narrow construction” was rejected by the Supreme Court in Encino Motorcars, LLC v.
-Navarro, 138 S.Ct.
-1134 (2018).
+Navarro, 584 U.S. 79 (2018).
 There, the Court observed that the FLSA’s numerous exemptions “are as much a part of the FLSA’s purpose as the overtime-pay requirement. . .
 Because the FLSA gives no ‘textual indication’ that its exemptions should be construed narrowly, there is no reason to give them anything other than a fair (rather than ‘narrow’) interpretation.”
 Id. at 1142.

 Exemptions involve issues of law and fact.
 “Disputes regarding the nature of an employee's duties are questions of fact, but the ultimate question whether an employee is exempt under the FLSA is an issue of law.”
 Jarrett v.
 ERC Properties, Inc., 211 F.3d 1078, 1081 (8th Cir.
 2000) (citing Icicle Seafoods, Inc. v.
 Worthington, 475 U.S. 709, 714 (1986) (“The question of how the respondents spent their time working…is a question of fact.
 The question whether their particular activities excluded them from the overtime benefits of the FLSA is a question of law. . .”)).
-Accordingly, Instruction No. 16.07 is prepared to enable the court to submit any material, disputed factual issues to the jury, with the court then making the legal determination by considering any facts that are undisputed along with the special findings from the jury with respect to any disputed material facts.
+Accordingly, Instruction No. 16.07 is prepared to enable the court to submit any material, disputed factual issues to the jury, with the court then making the legal determination by considering any facts that are undisputed along with the special findings from the jury with respect to any disputed material facts. “[T]he preponderance-of-the-evidence standard applies when an employer seeks to show that an employee is exempt from the minimum-wage and overtime-pay provisions of the Fair Labor Standards Act.”
+E.M.D.
+Sales, Inc. v.
+Carrera, 604 U.S. 45, 54 (2025).

 Because the Eighth Circuit has held that the ultimate question of exempt status is a legal determination, the Committee does not recommend submitting the ultimate question of exempt status to the jury.
 Nonetheless, a court may decide to submit the ultimate issue to the jury on an advisory basis, or the parties may agree to submit the ultimate issue to the jury.
 See Karlson v.
 Action Process Service & Private Investigations, LLC, 860 F.3d 1089 (8th Cir.
 2017) (discussing appellate review in the analogous context of employee/independent contractor).
 To assist the Court and parties with the applicable legal standards in such circumstances, the elements of several common exemptions may be found at Instruction Nos.
 16.60-64.